Rokutann/nalist.el/README.md

 ### nalist-set `(key value nalist &key (testfn 'eq))`

-Find a pair with KEY in NALIST with TESTFN, and set its value VALUE.
+Find a pair with KEY in NALIST with TESTFN, and set its value to VALUE.

-It destructively changes the value of KEY into VALUE if their a pair with KEY already exists in NALIST, otherwise creates a new pair with KEY and VALUE.
+It destructively changes the value of KEY into VALUE if a pair with KEY already exists in NALIST, otherwise creates a new pair with KEY and VALUE.

 (fn KEY VALUE NALIST &key (TESTFN 'eq))